mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Move selection or mesh
     :kbd:`Shift` + |mouseleft| + drag on empty area outside the mesh.
 Rotate selection or mesh
-    |mouseleft| + drag on empty area outside the mesh, if there is a selection of nodes, it will rotate only them, otherwise the whole mesh will be rotated.
+    |mouseleft| + drag on an empty area outside the mesh, if there is a selection of nodes, it will rotate only them, otherwise the whole mesh will be rotated.
 Scale selection or mesh
     :kbd:`Ctrl` + |mouseleft| + drag on empty area outside the mesh, if there is a selection of nodes, it will scale only them, otherwise the whole mesh will be scaled.